nstuyvesant/vue3-form-components/README.md

 [![vuejs][vuejs]][vuejs-url]
 [![node][node]][node-url]

-# Vue Form Components
+# Vue3 Form Components
+Sample project of two Vue 3 components, [FormGroup](https://github.com/nstuyvesant/form-components/blob/master/src/components/FormGroup.vue) and [FormInput](https://github.com/nstuyvesant/form-components/blob/master/src/components/FormInput.vue), that provide configurable validation.

-[FormGroup](https://github.com/nstuyvesant/form-components/blob/master/src/components/FormGroup.vue) and [FormInput](https://github.com/nstuyvesant/form-components/blob/master/src/components/FormInput.vue) components that provide flexible validation written in TypeScript using the [Vue 3's Composition API](https://v3.vuejs.org/api/composition-api.html).
-If any FormInputs have a validation error, validation errors will be displayed and the FormGroup will not fire the submit event.
+Written in TypeScript using the [Vue 3's Composition API](https://v3.vuejs.org/api/composition-api.html).
+FormInputs with a validation error will display errors and the FormGroup's submit event will be suppressed.
+If a validation error occurs, the focus will move to the first FormInput with an error.

-Based on [Anthony Gore's article](https://vuejsdevelopers.com/2020/03/31/vue-js-form-composition-api/) with some ideas from [Vue Formulate's FormulateForm](https://vueformulate.com/guide/forms/#setting-initial-values).
+Based on [Anthony Gore's article](https://vuejsdevelopers.com/2020/03/31/vue-js-form-composition-api/) with ideas from [Vue Formulate's FormulateForm](https://vueformulate.com/guide/forms/#setting-initial-values).

 ## Project setup
 ```